-In mid-2021, LPSNRD applied for and received in late 2021 a Water Sustainability Fund (WSF) grant in the amount of \$247,500 for a Three-Dimensional Hydrogeologic Framework Project.
-LPSNRD will provide \$169,000 matching funds for a total project cost of \$416,500.
-A contractor was selected in early 2022, and the project is slated to be completed by December 2023.
+In mid-2021, LPSNRD applied for and received in late 2021 a Water Sustainability Fund (WSF) grant for a Three-Dimensional Hydrogeologic Framework Project.
+LPSNRD provided matching funds for project.
+A contractor was selected in early 2022, and the project was completed in December 2023.
 The project builds on work completed and/or underway by the Lower Elkhorn, Papio-Missouri River, and Lower Platte North NRDs.